-Future sea level is projected to rise.
-The NPCC report characterizes the probability of increased sea levels as "extremely likely," but there is uncertainty regarding the probability of the projected levels and timescale.
+The current NPCC report, which builds on a 2015 NPCC report,22 notes that sea level rise in New York City is expected to "exceed global mean values," but there is uncertainty regarding the probability of the projected levels and timescale.
 In addition, the severity of storms is also likely to increase.
-Intense hurricanes are characterized as "more likely than not" to increase in intensity and/or frequency, and the likelihood of changes in other large storms (Nor'easters) are characterized as unknown.
-Therefore, the projections for future 1-percent probability coastal storm surge levels for the area include only sea level rise at this time, and do not account for changes in storm frequency.
+The current NPCC report relies on the assessment of storm-driven floods presented in the 2015 NPCC report.
+In the 2015 report, intense hurricanes are characterized as "more likely than not" to increase in intensity and/or frequency, and the likelihood of changes in other large storms (Nor'easters) are characterized as unknown.
+Therefore, the projections for future 1-percent probability coastal storm surge levels for the area include only sea level rise at the time of the 2015 NPCC report, and do not account for changes in storm frequency.

-NPCC analyzed three sea-level rise scenarios for each projection year: Low, Middle Range, and High.
+In its current report, NPCC analyzed a new upper-end, low-probability sea level rise scenario that addresses the possibility of Antarctic Ice Sheet destabilization.
+However, as emphasized in the current report, the sea level rise projections in the 2015 NPCC report "represent the current scientific foundation for New York City decision making and planning."
+In its 2015 report, NPCC analyzed three sea-level rise scenarios for each projection year: Low, Middle Range, and High.
+These scenarios were not updated in the current NPCC report.
 The Low scenario represents approximately a case in which sea level would continue to rise at the average rate it has been in recent decades.
 Most studies indicate that sea level rise is already accelerating, and the probability of this scenario is therefore unsuitable for most planning purposes.
 Note also that the High scenario, while representing the 90th percentile of current modeling, does not represent the potential worst-case scenario, and also does not yet include additional factors being studied which may lead to higher projections for the end of the century.
 The NPCC's sea level rise estimates ranging from the high end of the Middle Range scenario to the High scenario indicate the following: